 They will also want to determine if there is something in your past relationship with other employers that would negatively affect your performance in a new setting.
 This means it is essential to describe in a positive light the circumstances that led you to leave a previous job.

-Five Ways To Answer “Why Did You Leave Your Last Job?”
+Seven Ways To Answer “Why Did You Leave Your Last Job?”

 Sample Answer 1